DynAggelos/Tether/README.md

-## Welcome to GitHub Pages
 ## Tether
 **Author**: Joshua Gerrity

-Tether is a simple text editor which is meant to combine all of my own text-processing projects into one program.
-Essentially, this is a front-end for [The Textual Toolbox](https://github.com/DynAggelos/The-Textual-Toolbox).
+Tether is a simple text editor front-end for specialized text processing tools, which will originate in the [The Textual Toolbox](https://github.com/DynAggelos/The-Textual-Toolbox) Suite.
 Tether is written in C++, using the wxWidgets library.

 At the time of this writing, Tether is a school project.

+*Works On*: Linux

+*Requires*: libwxgtk-media3.0-0v5, libwxgtk-webview3.0-0v5, and libwxgtk3.0-0v5

+### Features
+* Clear ("New")
+* File Input/Output (Open, Save, Save As)
+* Undo/Redo (keyboard shortcuts [CTRL+Z/CTRL+Y] and shortcut menu only)
+* Tabs and Multiline Indenting/Unindenting
+* Line Count
+* Wordwrap
+* Unicode Support

+#### Future Features
+* Default 4-Space Tab
+* Default Dark Background for Ease on Eyes
+* Default Windows Newline (for Cross-Platform Files)
+* Options Menu for Changing Default Settings
+* Advanced Find and Replace
+* Greek Text Processor and Converter
+* Possible HTML/CSS Highlighting